| BUSINESS & POLITICS IN THE WORLD GLOBAL OPINION REPORT NO. 701 Week:

 neither agree nor disagree with the use of corps members as Adhoc staff

-during elections.
 With regards to a bill to scrap NYSC which

 is currently being debated in the National Assembly, 52 percent of adult